josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 ### The Solution

 Orbit provides a way to seamlessly package machine learning models for production.
-Copy and paste the following code in `foundations_package_manifest.yaml`, which tells Orbit to serve the `predict(...)` function from `model.py`:
+Copy and paste the following code in `foundations_package_manifest.yaml`:
 ```yaml
 entrypoints:
   predict: